goharbor/community/proposals/enhanced-default-processor.md

 We introduce a harbor-specific configuration in the manifest annotations, which contains information that Harbor core needs to understand the artifact.

 The harbor-specific configuration follows the style of [OCI Pre-Defined Annotation Keys](https://github.com/opencontainers/image-spec/blob/master/annotations.md#pre-defined-annotation-keys).
+The annotation key must follow convention which is defined like this `io.goharbor.artifact.{annotation-version}.{key}`.

-There are two proposed keys in `manifest.config.annotations`:
+There is one proposed key in `manifest.config.annotations`:

-- **org.goharbor.artifact.skiplist** The list of skip keys.
+- **io.goharbor.artifact.v1alpha1.skip-list** The list of skip keys.
 Harbor will ignore these keys in configuration.
 The value for this key should be type string separated by comma.
-- **org.goharbor.artifact.schema.version** The schema version.
-The value for this key should be type string

 There is one key in `manifest.layers[].annotations` which is used to support icons:

-- **org.goharbor.artifact.icon** The identifier of artifact icon.
+- **io.goharbor.artifact.v1alpha1.icon** The identifier of artifact icon.
+The value for this key should be empty string.
+Only key will be processed, the value will not be used.

 Here is an example.